Patrol torpedo boat PT-109: Thom's and Kennedy's rescue messages

-Coastwatcher's canoe trip from Olsana to the PT base, 6 August
+Coastwatchers' canoe trip from Olsana to the PT base, 6 August

 On 6 August, Gasa and Kumana left Olasana and headed east, carrying the penciled note and Kennedy's coconut message 10 nmi to Wana Wana Island, south of Kolombangara and a quarter of the way to Kennedy's PT Naval base on Rendova Island.
-There they took little time to rest but linked up with Senior Scout Benjamin Kevu who they told they had found the crew of PT-109.
+There, they took little time to rest but linked up with Senior Scout Benjamin Kevu, whom they told they had found the crew of PT-109.
 Kevu sent another scout to inform Evans, north on Kolombangara Island, of the discovery.
 Gasa and Kumana departed Wana Wana with scout John Kari in a better canoe given them by Kevu, carrying both Thom's and Kennedy's messages to a military outpost on Roviana Island, close to the PT Rendova base in a total of fifteen hours by paddling their canoe all night through 38 mi of rough seas and hostile waters patrolled by the Japanese.
-From the content of the messages, it is clear both Thom and Kennedy trusted the coastwatchers with their lives, as neither message contained the exact coordinates of their location, nor the name of Olasana Island.
 Traveling in an arranged boat, Gasa and Kumana were at last sent south to the PT base at Rendova from Roviana Island, a distance of only 3 mi, with Gasa still clutching the coconut.
 Around 6 August, after speaking to Kevu about the eleven found on Olasana, Evans sent a canoe with fresh fish, yams, potatoes, corned beef hash, and rice to Kennedy and his crew with a message to return to him on Kolumbangara's Gomu Island in the canoe immediately.
-Kennedy followed this request and was the only one of his crew to go, since there were many Japanese planes flying above and the coast watcher's station was located on the Japanese-occupied island of Wana Wana.
+Kennedy followed this request and was the only one of his crew to go, since many Japanese planes were flying above and the coast watchers' station was on the Japanese-occupied island of Wana Wana.
 Kennedy was instructed to lie underneath palm fronds in the canoe so he would not be spotted by Japanese planes.
-It was not until the morning of 7 August, that Evans was able to radio Rendova to confirm the news that Kennedy and his crew had been discovered.
+It was not until the morning of 7 August that Evans was able to radio Rendova to confirm the news that Kennedy and his crew had been discovered.

 Battle of Vella Gulf, Admiral Halsey, 6–7 August

 On the night of 6–7 August, while Kennedy still awaited rescue, Admiral William Halsey, now convinced that PTs were unsuitable against Japanese destroyers, sent six U.S. Navy destroyers equipped with more advanced radar to intercept the "Tokyo Express", again on their frequent run to Kolombangara Island.
 This time, the U.S. forces succeeded and sank four Japanese destroyers, two of which, the Arashi and Hagikaze, had eluded Kennedy and the 14 PT crews on the night of 1–2 August.
-This action became known as the "Battle of Vella Gulf".
+This action became known as the Battle of Vella Gulf.